Monarchy of China

 China was a monarchy from prehistoric times up to 1912, when a republic was established.
 The succession of legendary monarchs of China were non-hereditary.
 Dynastic rule began c.
-2070 BC when Yu the Great established the Xia dynasty, and monarchy lasted until 1912 when dynastic rule collapsed together with the monarchical government.
+2070 BCE when Yu the Great established the Xia dynasty, and monarchy lasted until 1912 when dynastic rule collapsed together with the monarchical government.
 Various attempts at preserving and restoring the Chinese monarchy occurred during and following the 1911 Revolution, but these regimes were short-lived and lacked widespread recognition.

 The monarchy of China took the form of absolute monarchy during most of its existence, even though the actual power of the ruler varied depending on his/her ability to consolidate the rule and various other factors.
 On 3 November 1911, the Qing dynasty issued the constitutional Nineteen Creeds which limited the power of the emperor, marking the official transition to a constitutional monarchy.
 However, after only 3 months, the monarchy was abolished.

 During periods of political disunity, China was divided among competing dynasties that often claimed exclusive Chinese politico-cultural orthodoxy; in such cases, more than one Chinese monarchy existed simultaneously.
 Throughout Chinese history, there were monarchs of both ethnic Han and non-Han origins, including many who were of mixed heritage.